Jason & the Scorchers: Thunder and Fire and disbandment

 After a three-year "fallow period," the Scorchers released a third LP, Thunder and Fire, which was more hard rock.
 Reviews were mixed, and sales were disappointing.
-"The songs were more metal-influenced," according to the band's website, "as Warner [Hodges] had a big hand in the production.
-Then Perry Baggs was diagnosed with diabetes during a tour in 1990, and Hodges and Ringenberg were notified that he could not continue to perform.
-As Hodges stated later, 'we didn't break up, we fell apart.'"

 After the Scorchers disbanded, Ringenberg turned to country-oriented solo work, Hodges moved to Los Angeles to work in the video business, Johnson moved to Atlanta to work in the auto and motorcycle repair business, Baggs remained in Nashville, working on Christian music projects, and Fox joined The Fleshtones.

 Compact disc retrospective

 A few years later, EMI Records hired Jimmy Guterman to compile a compact disc retrospective of the Scorchers' music.
 A single compact disc containing 22 tracks, Are You Ready for the Country?: The Essential Jason and the Scorchers, Volume 1 was issued in the fall of 1992, including all of Fervor, Lost and Found, and four rarities.
 (Reportedly, plans for a second volume never materialized.)
 Jon Brant played on two songs recorded live in 1988 on this compilation.
-It would fall out of print years later, replaced by a shorter compilation that excluded all of the rarities, but it helped introduce the Scorchers to a new generation of listeners who were experiencing a different musical landscape.
+It fell out of print years later, replaced by a shorter compilation that excluded all of the rarities, but it helped introduce the Scorchers to a new generation of listeners who were experiencing a different musical landscape.